Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Discussion

 1) Increase of hole concentration,

 2) Removal of chemical disorder.

-In case 1, spin correlations degrade owing to the increase in the hole concentration.
-Oxidation of the sample causes the increase in the hole concentration due to the charge neutrality, and the carrier doping weakens the static spin correlations.
-Therefore, superconductivity could emerge with degradation of spin correlations caused by the doping of a sufficient number of holes.
-The increased number of oxygens by the annealing ($y$) is $\sim$0.024 per formula unit for the present samples, suggesting that the additionally doped holes at a fixed Sr concentration is 5\% at most.
+In case 1, oxidation of the sample causes the increase in the hole concentration due to the charge neutrality, and the carrier doping weakens the static spin correlations.
+The variation of carrier density due to annealing is indeed reported for T'-type cuprate~\cite{Song17, Horio18, Asano18}.
+The increased number of oxygens by the annealing ($y$) is $\sim$0.024 per formula unit for the present samples, suggesting that the additionally doped holes of 2$y$ at a fixed Sr concentration is 5\% at most.
 However, even though the Sr concentration, which corresponds to hole concentration, increases by 5\% in the AS LESCO, the system remains magnetic state and does not show superconductivity.
-Therefore, hole-doping by oxidation annealing is not the direct origin of the disappearance of magnetism.
+Therefore, hole-doping by annealing is not the direct origin of the disappearance of magnetism.

-Regarding case 2, the enhancement of spin fluctuations could be attributed to the removal of chemical disorders.
-Considering the experimental fact that the magnetic properties concomitantly develop with the rapid increase of resistivity below a comparable temperature ($\sim$5--10 K), the suppression of carrier mobility induces the static magnetism.
-The suppression of mobility in the AS sample hence originate from the localization of the carrier by the chemical defects.
+Regarding case 2, the chemical disorder potentially slows down the spin fluctuations and enhances static magnetism.
+Considering the experimental fact that the magnetic properties concomitantly develop with the rapid increase of resistivity below a comparable temperature ($\sim$5--10 K), the suppression of carrier mobility is related with the stability of the magnetism.
+Such carrier localization at low temperature can be realized due to random potential around the disorders.
+Therefore, the removal of chemical disorders could result into the disappearance of the magnetism through the delocalization of carriers.